Meenakshi Temple: Location

-The Meenakshi temple is located in the heart of historic Madurai city, about a kilometer south of the Vaigai River.
-It is about 460 km southwest from Chennai, the state capital.
-The temple complex is well connected with road network (four lane National Highway 38), near a major railway junction and an airport (IATA: IXM) with daily services.
+The Meenakshi Amman temple is located in the heart of historic Madurai city, about a kilometre south of the Vaigai River.
+It is about 460 km southwest of Chennai, the state capital.
+The temple complex is well connected with a road network (four lane National Highway 38), near a major railway junction and an airport (IATA: IXM) with daily services.
 The city roads radiate from the temple complex and major ring roads form a concentric pattern for the city, a structure that follows the Silpa Sastra guidelines for a city design.
 Madurai is one of the many temple towns in the state which is named after the groves, clusters or forests dominated by a particular variety of a tree or shrub and the same variety of tree or shrub sheltering the presiding deity.
-The region is believed to have been covered with Kadamba forest and hence called Kadambavanam.
+The region is believed to have been covered with Kadamba Forest and hence called Kadambavanam.

 Etymology

+According to the inscriptions found inside the temple, the deity goddess was originally called as Arulmigu Kaamakottam Udaiya Thiru Aalavaai Naachiyaar (Tamil : அருள்மிகு காமக்கோட்டம் உடைய திரு ஆலவாய் நாச்சியார்) which means the Goddess of Thiru Alavaai (Madurai).

 Meenakshi (मीनाक्षी, மீனாட்சி) is a term meaning "fish-eyed", derived from the words mina ("fish") and akshi ("eyes").
 She was earlier known by the Tamil name Thadadakai ("fish-eyed one"), which was called later as Meenakshi.
-According to another theory, the name of the goddess literally means "rule of the fish", derived from the Tamil words meen (fish) and aatchi (rule).
+According to another theory, the name of the goddess means "rule of the fish", derived from the Tamil words meen (fish) and aatchi (rule).
 She is also known by the Tamil name "Angayarkanni" or "Ankayarkannammai" (literally, "the mother with the beautiful fish eyes").